bricker0/SDG_Leaflet/README.md

 </html>

 ```
 Eventually, you will have a full website to showcase your work in this course.
-You may use the template I provide here above called ChorstudentProjectPage.html, and then modify the code in it as I have described above.
+You may use the template I provided above, called ChorstudentProjectPage.html, and then modify the code in it as I have described above.
 Be sure to replace all of the text with your own text and written descriptions.

 Good luck!